 - Turn on the shower to see whether the leak is fixed.

 These are simple steps that you ought to follow to get the problem fixed with DIY methods.
-Read on to know how a faucet leak can be corrected, or washer can be replaced.
+Read on to know how a faucet leak can be corrected, or a washer can be replaced.
 In-depth knowledge is indeed needed if you wish to save that extra bucks by not calling a plumber.

 Also Read: Handheld Shower Heads